carloswestman/jumpspider/README.md

 Description
 </td>
 <td>
-Gets an Json object with table parsing results<br>
+Gets an JSON object with table parsing results<br>
 Note that an individual table actually exists in the SQL server, available for analysis purposes<br>
 Call example:<br>
 <pre style="url">